rattananen/funny-img/README.md

 funny_img test.bmp 123654987
 ```

-📙 the output character will calcurate by luminance of color.
+📙 The output character will be calculate by luminance of color.
 The first character is higtest luminance and the last one is lowest.